Armed Forces Claims

 If you have approached another solicitor regarding your claim and are dissatisfied with the legal advice you have been given, or the lack of communication about your case, we are happy to take on your claim and provide you with the high-quality service you deserve.

-We have helped several clients who have experienced poor quality service and inadequate advice from other solicitors.
-Those who have switched their case to JMW have commented on our personable approach and our willingness to communicate on a regular basis.
+We have helped several clients who experienced poor quality service and inadequate advice from other solicitors.
+Those who switched their case to JMW have commented on our personable approach and our willingness to communicate on a regular basis.

 Our team is here to discuss your case and the options available to you.
 We can advise you on what to do next and will handle any necessary arrangements with your current solicitor.